Rescue workers battle mudslips, waist-high waters in typhoon-hit Japan

-NAGANO, Japan (Reuters) - Rescue workers waded through muddy, waist-high waters on Monday searching for missing people after one of the worst typhoons to hit Japan in recent history, as officials warned of more rain later in the day.
+NAGANO, Japan (Reuters) - Rescue workers waded through muddy, waist-high waters on Monday searching for missing people after one of the worst typhoons to hit Japan in recent history, while rain fell again in some affected areas, stoking fears of further flooding.

 Prime Minister Shinzo Abe said vast areas had been struck by the storm and called for urgent support to the affected.

-At least 40 people were killed in the typhoon that left large sections of towns in central and eastern Japan under water, with another 16 missing and 189 injured, public broadcaster NHK said.
+At least 43 people were killed in the typhoon that left vast sections of towns in central and eastern Japan under water, with another 16 missing and 202 injured, public broadcaster NHK said.

 Tens of thousands of rescue workers and a fleet of helicopters have fanned out in the affected areas, officials said.